The Effects Of Dementia On Quality Of Life

 Dementia can negatively affect daily life and relationships

-Coping with the progression of dementia can lead to a sense of grief and loss, not only for the individual but also for their family members who witness these changes firsthand.
+Coping with the progression of dementia and other similar brain diseases can lead to a sense of grief and loss, not only for the individual but also for their family members who witness these changes firsthand.
 Caregivers may benefit from access to support, as their mental well-being can impact the care they provide.
 However, some people may avoid in-person therapy due to a busy schedule or financial challenges.
 In these cases, an online therapy platform might be more accessible.

-Online therapy platforms like BetterHelp may provide support to individuals with dementia and their caregivers who may be experiencing mental health challenges.
+Online therapy platforms like BetterHelp may provide support to individuals with dementia or any brain disease and their caregivers who may be experiencing mental health challenges.
 Through an online platform, clients can choose a session time that fits their schedule, including outside of standard business hours.
 In addition, online therapy is often more cost-effective than face-to-face options without insurance.

 Studies show that internet-based therapy programs can reduce mental burnout and improve the quality of life for clients.
 In the study, telehealth employees who completed online counseling were over 26% more likely than the control group to report lessened burnout.